grillzwitu/PhoneContacts/README.md

 - [x] Login and user verification with Room database.

+- [x] User account must be an email

 - [x] Prevention of double entry or registration of the same account into the database.

 - [x] Contact categories